jamestomasino/labs.tomasino.org/content/post/flash-as3-runtime-font-manager.md

 ---
 url: "/flash-as3-runtime-font-manager"
 date: 2009-07-16T00:00:00Z
 excerpt: Creating a library to handle the loading and management of fonts at runtime in Flash AS3.
-tags: as3 font font-manager runtime
+tags:
+  - as3
+  - font
+  - font manager
+  - runtime
 title: Flash AS3 Runtime Font Manager
 ---